What’s the difference between a shot glass and a jigger?

-A shot glass is a tiny vessel, typically fit for 1-2 ounces, intended to hold alcohol or spirits before being gulped quickly.
+A shot glass is a tiny vessel serving glass, typically fit for 1-2 ounces, intended to hold alcohol or spirits before being gulped quickly.
 Jiggers are small barware accessories that are used by mixologists to measure quantities of liquid as they craft beverages.

 A Guide to Shot Glasses

 Starting with the barware staple that we all know too well: the shot glass.
-This tiny vessel is typically fit for 1-2 ounces of alcohol or spirits and intended to be easily thrown back (and refilled.)
-There are two common types of shot glasses that are most commonly used in restaurants and bars: the standard shot glass, and the shooter.
+This tiny vessel is typically fit for 1-2 ounces of alcohol or spirits poured, and intended to be easily thrown back (and refilled).

 The standard shot glass is most commonly used for “taking shots”.
 It’s a short glass, measuring anywhere from 1 ounce to 1 ½ ounces.
 The shot glass is intended for straight alcohol without a mixer.
 Some bars may use “pony shot glasses,” which are specifically single-ounce glasses.